eggheadio/eggheadio-course-notes/composing-closures-and-callbacks-in-javascript/notes/28-building-a-word-matching-game-by-composing-callbacks.md

 })(inputValue)(console.log)
 ```

-- for this part, take a look on how we are calling `word`.
+- For this part, take a look on how we are calling `word`.
 Because we are calling the returned function of the previous one, that means we can take it out and compose it in a different function, let's do that:

 ```javascript
 mapBroadcaster(operator => operator(word))(map(value) => {